syncsynchalt/mutato/README.md

 ticks
 -----

-Each instruction runs in one tick, and resetting the loop also takes one tick.
+Each instruction runs in one tick.
 The two battling mutos execute ticks in turn.

+Restarting the code loop takes two ticks, this can be modified with the `-loopticks` flag.